google-marketing-solutions/feedgen/README.md

 ## Overview

-**FeedGen** is an open-source tool that uses Google Cloud's state-of-the-art Large Language Models (LLMs) to generate optimised Google Shopping ad titles and descriptions.
-It helps merchants and advertisers surface and fix quality issues in their Shopping feeds using Generative AI in a configurable, user-friendly and privacy-preserving manner.
+**FeedGen** is an open-source tool that uses Google Cloud's state-of-the-art Large Language Models (LLMs) to generate optimised Shopping Ads titles and descriptions.
+It helps merchants and advertisers surface and fix quality issues in their feeds using Generative AI in a configurable, user-friendly and privacy-preserving manner.

 The tool relies on GCP's Vertex PaLM API to provide both zero-shot and few-shot inference capabilities on GCP's foundational LLMs.
-With [few-shot prompting](https://cloud.google.com/vertex-ai/docs/generative-ai/text/text-overview), you use the best 5-10 samples from your own Shopping feeds to customise the model's responses towards your own data, thus achieving higher quality and more consistent output.
+With [few-shot prompting](https://cloud.google.com/vertex-ai/docs/generative-ai/text/text-overview), you use the best 5-10 samples from your own Shopping Ads feeds to customise the model's responses towards your own data, thus achieving higher quality and more consistent output.
 This can be optimised further by fine-tuning the foundational models with your own proprietary data.
 Find out how to fine-tune